from difficult people, and

 This high view is the only one I know worthy of the extraordinary sacrifice of God Himself dying for me, oh mystery!
 Our relational God, Father, Son and Spirit, gives us a long, refreshing drink of how our Family-of-Three passionately delights in us.
 Begin with His passion for us.

-God celebrates us with indescribable pleasure as His Beloved child, His servant-warrior, and His beautiful Bride.
-He enjoys partnering with us!
+Our God enjoys partnering with us!
+He celebrates us with indescribable pleasure as His Beloved child, His servant-warrior, and His beautiful Bride.

-As His crown-jewel, we are both friends and partners, delighting ourselves in the Lord so He puts His desires on our heart.
+As His crown-jewel, we are both friends and partners, delighting ourselves in the Lord so He puts His desires on our heart (Psalm 37:4).
 We mature and grow personally so we more accurately grasp our true identity and authority.
 Now we partner more fruitfully in our God-Assignments on His epic adventure to restore His prodigal world to His Father’s heart.

 from Specific Life-Problems